 The first stage (sediment cartridge) will filter out sand, rust, mud, and sediment.
 The second stage (granular active carbon cartridge) will remove bad smells as well as filtering chlorine and organic sediments out of the water.
 The third filter stage (blocking active carbon cartridge) will filter suspended particles.
 The next, (RO membrane) will remove bacteria, viruses, heavy metals, salts, and other harmful substances.
-The last filter stage (in-line post active carbon cartridge) will adjust pure water taste, keeping water fresh.
+The last filter stage (in-line post-active carbon cartridge) will adjust the pure water taste, keeping the water fresh.

 The filter will provide consistently clean hot and cold water.
 It has the capacity to provide the 45 daily recipients with the suggested daily intake of 2 liters of water each.